 On the opposite end of Highway 166 from the Santa Barbara Highlands Vineyard, past miles of bumpy dirt road where cows freely graze (and sometimes, stand, until they're good and ready to move), rises Alamo Creek Vineyard.
 Hundred-year-old oak trees surround the vines.
 Syrah is the star here, struggling in the rocky soil.
-Its roots plunge deep, digging for the aquifer that, in years of good winter rain (our last was 2011, the first year we made this wine; we are thirsty for more), allow the vines to be completely dry-farmed.
+Its roots plunge deep, digging for the aquifer that, in years of good winter rain, allow the vines to be completely dry-farmed.

 There is an exuberance to the Alamo Creek Syrah; a sunny-California disposition, but it comes along with a structural underpinning that reminds you: These vines work hard to deliver their bounty.